-FY25 is estimated to have begun the year with a fund balance of \$278,914 (unaudited number) and is projected to end with a total fund balance of \$323,985.
-Of this amount, \$260,278 is committed for the City Hall Baffle Box project, while \$63,707 is undesignated.
+FY25 is estimated to have begun the year with a fund balance of \$278,914 (unaudited number) and is projected to end with a total fund balance of \$323,985, of which all is undesignated.
 The reader should note that due to the nature of a special revenue fund (limited funding source with restricted expenditures), there is no minimum fund balance policy.

 The years from FY27 through FY30 are forecasted to have a relatively stable ending fund balance as staff will work to maximize the impact of expenditures while keeping the annual ending fund balances positive.
 The exceptions are FY28 and FY30, which are currently projected to end with negative fund balances due to planned costly capital projects.
-Due to the variability of costs and inflation in future years and uncertainty regarding final reimbursement of the recently awarded water quality improvement grant, the City Manager believes these deficits are largely immaterial and will be resolved in next year's FY27-31 5yrFM&CIP.
+Due to the variability of costs and inflation in future years and uncertainty regarding final reimbursement of the recently awarded water quality improvement grant, I believe these deficits are largely immaterial and will be resolved in next year's FY27-31 5yrFM&CIP.